glurp/minitcp/samples/relay/README.md

 * requests servied by this plugin are SOAP, header contain a field  ```<ChargeBoxId>name-equipment</ChargeBoxId>```
 * a local config file give url for each id
 * the plugin will :
-- parse the request for finding the value of ChargeBixIs (regexp)
-- find ip:port/path for the itranet-server adressed
+1 parse the request for finding the value of ChargeBoxId (regexp) 1 find ip:port/path for the itranet-server adressed
-- modify the path in the GET http command
+1 modify the path in the GET http command

 Usage
 =====